 specialized scuba classes for individuals with multiple sclerosis,

-and group swim lessons for children and teens with
+and group swim lessons for children and teens with special needs.

 But none of these activities would be possible without LifeCenter

 Everything is available to members for fees of about $50 to $75 per

 Though the center is rooted in serious health and fitness